Charon77/charon77.github.io/posts/how-to-write-blogs-without-any-code-a-beginners-guide-to-markdown.md

 ### Paragraphs

-How would you write paragraphs, say, in a word processor?
+How would you write paragraphs, say, in a text editor?
 You separate them with `enter`.

 Rules for Paragraphs:
-- One or several lines of text becomes a single paragraph
+- One or several lines of text become a single paragraph
 - A blank line separates paragraphs.

 To illustrate, let's take a look on these examples.